24/7(239) 526-873324/7

 By Korey Sharp-Paar · Founder, FastUCR Filing

 A common misconception: only carriers with trucks owe UCR.
-In fact, every entity holding interstate FMCSA operating authority owes UCR annually — including freight brokers, freight forwarders, and leasing companies that operate no vehicles of their own.
+In fact, every entity holding interstate FMCSA operating authority owes Unified Carrier Registration annually — including freight brokers, freight forwarders, and leasing companies that operate no vehicles of their own.
 The program is keyed to authority, not to fleet size.
+For dedicated guidance on the broker product line, see our UCR for brokers landing page.

 Why Brokers Owe UCR